solodynamo/custom-log-marshaler/README.md

 In above case, only name will be logged!

-See working examples in fixtuers.
+See working examples in fixtures.